Flavia95/python_program/overview_data.md

                 "DataValue": float(row[sname])
             }
 ```
-This function reads data values from the file, given the file path, headers, and strain information.
-It reads data values line by line, creating a dictionary for each line, with keys being column names from the header and values as the corresponding data.
-The function yields these dictionaries.
+6. This function retrieves the last ID from the database, specifically from the ProbeSetData table.
+It constructs an SQL query to find the maximum ID and returns the result as an integer.

 ```
 def last_data_id(dbconn: mdb.Connection) -> int: